jnozzi/cocoadev.com/SiteContent/General/JavaVersusObjectiveC.markdown

 -- Java doesn't support using selectors.

-No longer true.  [[NSSelector]] works just fine, and allows you to structure your Java code much like you would if you were writing in objective-C.
+No longer true.
+General/NSSelector works just fine, and allows you to structure your Java code much like you would if you were writing in objective-C.

 -- Its easier to call Java classes from Objective-C than the other way around.